husol/tokoin-simple-test/README.md

 > This is a simple project which does loading JSON data from file, then helps to search data by existed fields.

-- Change consts of ORGANIZATION_PATH, TICKET_PATH and USER_PATH with the correct path to JSON file
-- Build command: `go build -o ./challenge /path/to/challenge.go`
+- Build command:

+`go build -o ./challenge /path/to/challenge.go`

-- Run binary file: `./challenge`
+- Edit `config/default.toml` with correct paths.
+- Put config directory in somewhere, then specify its path in running command:

+`./challenge -conf=/path/to/config/default.toml`

 # CODE CHALLENGE